Cameron Cross (MA (Hons), MScR, MCIArb)

 - French Language Paper 2 (French to English translation- Senior Honours)

-Cameron's PhD focuses on the connection between the supernatural and the body in Old French and Middle High German literature.
+Cameron's PhD focuses on the supernatural dehumanisation of characters in Old French and Middle High German literature.
 He is particularly interested in how female and disabled bodies are affected by supernaturally-induced diseases, such as God-given leprosy.
-Other research interests include Disability in Grimms' Fairy Tales, the Old French and Middle High German Epic, and mental health analysis in French and German short stories, the portrayal of mythical creatures in the Bestiary, and demonology.
+Other research interests include Disability in Grimms' Fairy Tales, the Old French and Middle High German Epic, mental health analysis in French and German short stories, the portrayal of mythical creatures in the Bestiary, and demonology.